veniamin-ilmer/veniamin-ilmer.github.io/memories.md

 A new thing that all the cool kids were doing, was playing pokemon on a gameboy.
 A lot of time was spent grinding, fighting weak pokemon to slowly increase levels.
 Any chance I got, I would help anyone grind.
 It was quite fun for me, as I did not have this game.
 After that experience, for my birthday, all I wanted was a pokemon game.
 And on my birthday, we went to toysrus, and got it for about $100.
 In retrospect, this gift was also a curse.
 The next summer, I was at this russian camp with the cool kids playing my pokemon game.
 I spent way too much time playing on this game.
 I had a friend that usually went to the camp with me in the summer.
 He didn't have the pokemon game.
 I didn't spend time playing with him there.
 After that summer, I never talked with him again.

+## Going to School

+At around age 8, I walked on my own to school.
+Look it up on google maps, it was a 10 minute walk, crossing 4 blocks.
+Everyone walked to school.
+I'm not sure if there were any school buses.
+Because of the traffic, it was more efficient to walk then to drive.
+One time I tested this out - I "raced" against a car going  the the same direction as my home.
+Because of all the traffic lights, I was able to outrun the car.
+I had an indian friend named Dewan to lived near my home.
+I would find his name funny because it sounded like the russian Диван, which means Sofa.
+He would frequently invite me to his house.
+There we would play games, watch movies, eat junk food.
+I once asked him, why does he keep buying junk food for me.
+He told me that in his religion, you always try and do good things for your friends.
+My first crush had lived in my building.
+Sometimes I walked with her from school to home.
+It became a big dramatic thing at school.
+Everyone knew we were "together".
+Unfortunately, we had nothing to talk about, so walking home with her became quite boring.